-This course is the same as 10th Grade PE, but runs four days each week from 7:55 - 08:50 AM instead of during the regular school day.
+This course is the same as 10th Grade PE, but runs four days each week from 7:20-8:20 in the morning instead of during the regular school day.
 This course is appropriate for students and athletes who are early risers.
-NOTE: Taking this course DOES NOT allow students to enroll in another class during the school day - all students are limited to 7 classes including PE.
+NOTE: Taking this course DOES NOT allow you to enroll in another class during the school day - all students are limited to 7 classes including PE.